Gurpreet-Saini/Hello-World/README.md

 JavaScript, often abbreviated as JS, is a high-level, interpreted programming language.
 It is a language which is also characterized as dynamic, weakly typed, prototype-based and multi-paradigm.
 Alongside HTML and CSS, JavaScript is one of the three core technologies of the World Wide Web.

 - [x] **Julia**
+Julia is faster than Python because it is designed to quickly implement the math concepts like linear algebra and matrix representations. ...
+For codes that are equally big and complex written in both the languages, Julia takes lesser time, at speeds of the same order of magnitude of C or Fortran, compared to Python.

 - [x] **Juliar**